Shedding the extra layers of clothing from winter can reveal a multitude of sins and trigger action to lose the extra kilos.

 - Create healthy habits.
 Aim to drink eight glasses of water a day, exercise regularly and choose healthy food.

 - Follow a menu plan.
-I have 28-day menu plans in Book 5 and Book 6, this takes the guesswork out of what to eat and how much to eat.
-There are four different levels because weight loss is not a one-size-fits-all solution.
+I have 28-day menu plans in Book 5 and Book 6, and a fresh menu plan each week on my Symply With You mentoring program which takes the guesswork out of what to eat and how much to eat.
+There are three different menu levels because weight loss is not a one-size-fits-all solution.

 - Make changes gradually and permanently.
 Don’t expect to become a healthy person overnight, if you change your habits too dramatically then you may find it too hard to stick to the routine.
 Make changes gradually e.g. If you hate skim milk then start with trim and after a while you may find that skim milk is fine.
 Remember you must start somewhere, so start now.